 This story wormed its way into my head one day and just wouldn't leave.
 I'd heard of a few stories that were entire-cast gender-swaps or a female Harry of some variation, but none of them seemed quite right.
-Then one idea really hit: what if, instead of looking just like his father, iHalle/i Potter looked just like iher mother/i?
+Then one idea really hit: what if, instead of looking just like his father, Halle Potter looked just like her mother?

 Well, it just took off from there.